peastman/statmech/source/friction.rst

 bath.

 These two effects, fluctuations and dissipation, are inseparable from each other.
-They are both caused by exactly the same mechanism: the interaction of the macroscopic variable with a heat bath.
+They are both caused by exactly the same mechanism: the interaction of the variable with a heat bath.
 That is the central message of this chapter.
 And because they have the same cause, they are guaranteed to obey certain relationships.
 All that remains is to derive what those relationships are.